clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 The next day we break into small groups and work through the curriculum.

 # Installfest!

 #### Keep in mind:
 * There will be people with _all_ kinds of computers.
-* Even though Windows is not an ideal Rails development environment, we're here to encourage people and meet them wherever they are right now.
+* Even though Windows might not be your preferred development environment, we're here to encourage people and meet them wherever they are right now.
 * Do NOT say bad things about Windows, even if it's frustrating.
 * If you're not sure about something, grab another volunteer.